Hete/kohana-paypal/README.md

 IPN
 ---
-To enable IPN, set the ipn\_enabled option in your configuration.
+To enable IPN, set the `ipn_enabled` option in your configuration.
 It will create an endpoint for PayPal's request.

     example.com/ipn

-Requests are automatically verified against PayPal.
-You only need to overload Kohana\_Controller\_IPN and set supported action.
+Requests are automatically verified against PayPal in the live environment.
+You only need to overload `Kohana_Controller_IPN` and set supported action.
 If not specified, a 404 error will be triggered.

 In your application, you only need to override the IPN controller and implement the appropriate action.
-Action name will match the txn_type key in PayPal's query.
+Action name will match the `txn_type` key in PayPal's query.
 ```php
 class Controller_PayPal_IPN extends Kohana_Controller_PayPal_IPN {